PimWagemans09/FWLedMatrixLib/README.md

-# A simple C++ library for the framework 16 LED matrix inputmodule
+# A simple C++ library for the framework 16 LED matrix input module

 This library has functions to easily send commands to a LED matrix, get the response, and definitions for all parameter types.